-A groin strain is a tear or rupture to any one of the adductor muscles on the inside of the thigh.
-Symptoms include a sudden sharp pain in the inner thigh.
-Groin injuries can range from very mild to very severe injuries that are completely debilitating.
+A groin strain is a tear or rupture to any of the adductor muscles on the inside of the thigh.
+Symptoms include a sudden sharp pain in the thigh which can range from a quite mild niggling injury to very severe injuries that are completely debilitating.
 Explosive movements and changing direction quickly can cause groin pain, especially if you haven't warmed up properly and have tight adductor muscles.

-Gilmore's Groin can also be known as a Sportsmans Hernia, athletic pubalgia, slap shot gut and sports hernia.
-A true Gilmores Groin has nothing to do with a hernia.
+Gilmore's Groin can also be known as a Sportsmans Hernia, athletic pubalgia, slap shot gut and a sports hernia.
+However, a true Gilmore's Groin has nothing to do with a hernia.
 It occurs when excessive strain is placed on the groin and pelvic area, through kicking sports such as soccer and rugby.
 We talk to Jerry Gilmore himself who first identified this groin injury in 1980.

 The iliopsoas muscle is a strong muscle that lifts the knee up.
 It starts at the lower back and goes down into the thigh.
 The muscle or tendon can become inflamed causing groin pain and a feeling of tightness and swelling.
 Read more on the causes, symptoms and treatment of this groin injury.

 Spermatic cord torsion is the twisting of the testicle resulting in a reduced blood flow through the tissues which connects it to the abdomen.
-This can be a serious condition as a complete loss of blood flow would quite quickly result in death of the testicle.
+This can be a serious condition as a complete loss of blood flow would quite quickly result in the death of the testicle.
 It will cause severe pain and medical help will be needed immediately to prevent further damage and problems.

-Osteitis pubis, also known now as pubic bone Stress injury results in groin pain originating from the pubic bones at the front of the pelvis.
+Osteitis pubis, also known now as pubic bone stress injury, results in groin pain originating from the pubic bones at the front of the pelvis.
 The pain can come on gradually and will likely be felt when running or doing exercises like sit ups.
 This is not a particularly common groin injury but you can read more on the causes, symptoms and treatment of it here.

-Scrotal contusion is bleeding and bruising in the scrotum or testicles following a direct impact to the area from a ball or opponent.
+A scrotal contusion is bleeding and bruising in the scrotum or testicles following a direct impact to the area from a ball or opponent.
 There will be severe pain on impact with swelling, tenderness and nausea also being possible symptoms.
 This normally heals naturally without any complications or long term problems.